Student Housing Handbook

 Suitemate agreements are required to be completed by each suite and will be discussed at floor meetings and/or orientation.
 An RA will meet with each suite to ensure completion within the first two weeks of each semester.
 The agreement provides an opportunity for residents of a suite to discuss specifics relating to how they will manage cleaning, noise, and guests, etc.

 Any property left behind at the end of your agreement without prior approval will be deemed abandoned property.
-Abandoned property will be inventoried, tagged, and stored at a cost of $50, which will be charged to your student account.
-You will be notified via your Glen Oaks Community College email of any items tagged and stored.
 From the date of the notification email, you will have seven (7) days to pick up your belongings or arrange a meeting with the Director of Student Housing.
 If you do not retrieve your belongings within that timeline, they will be disposed of.

 If a resident fails to return from a break or is found to be absent from the residence hall after a period of fourteen (14) days, without prior notification to the Director of Housing, the space may be deemed “abandoned” and the College may terminate the resident’s agreement.
 Any items left in the resident’s space may be disposed of.
 The College will follow normal protocols for Student Housing agreement status and required payments as described in the agreement.

 In accordance with our educational mission, the College aspires to maintain a healthy and safe environment, as well as respecting and preserving your right of privacy.
-Glen Oaks Community College, however, reserves the right to make periodic administrative entrance and inspections of suites and individual bedrooms (whether or not the residents of the room are present) whenever:
+Glen Oaks Community College, however, reserves the right to make administrative entrance and inspections of suites and individual bedrooms, whether or not the residents of the room are present.
+Reasons for entry include but are not limited to:

 - There is a threat to the safety or well-being of the room’s occupants or other residents.
 Examples include: a report of self-harm, faulty equipment, suspicion of physical danger, and smell of or visible smoke, etc.